Taletrunk-Books/droplet-maker/README.md

-# Droplet Maker
+# Project Title

-This project contains a script for setting up a new droplet with Docker and GitHub CLI pre-installed.
+This project contains two scripts: `make-droplet.sh` and `setup.sh`.
+The `make-droplet.sh` script sets up a new droplet with Docker and GitHub CLI pre-installed.
+The `setup.sh` script is a primitive Git deployment script that sets up an SSH connection, clones a repository, and manages Docker containers.

 ## Getting Started